 Hi!
-I'm Prangon, a second year Computer Engineering student at Stony Brook University.
-I aspire towards a career that will allow me to channel my technical skills and my passion for product development to create technologies with seamless user experiences and incredible functionality.
+I'm Prangon, a third year Computer Engineering student at Stony Brook University.
+I aspire towards a career that will allow me to channel my technical skills and my passion for project development to create technologies with seamless user experiences and incredible functionality.

 Currently, I am the President and a Project Manager of the Stony Brook Robotics Team, Stony Brook's largest engineering design team, where I lead a group of over 50 students across three engineering teams in competition-based engineering projects.